centreon/centreon-documentation/versioned_docs/version-22.10/connect/openid.md

 }
 ```

-> Each time the user logs in, authorization management is reinitialized to take into account information from the
+> Each time the user logs in, authorization management is reinitialized to take into account any new information from the
 > identity provider.

 </TabItem>
 <TabItem value="Role manual management" label="Manual management">

-If you turn off **Enable automatic management**, you have to manage manually [grant users rights](../administration/access-control-lists.md) by linking them to [access groups](../administration/access-control-lists.md#creating-an-access-group).
+If you turn off **Enable automatic management**, you have to [grant users rights](../administration/access-control-lists.md) manually by linking them to [access groups](../administration/access-control-lists.md#creating-an-access-group).

 </TabItem>
 </Tabs>